Should I Become a Certified Hand Therapist?

 Step 2: Complete a Graduate Degree Program

-Graduate programs accredited by the Commission on Accreditation of Physical Therapy Education are designed to prepare students for work as certified physical therapists.
+Graduate programs accredited by the Commission on Accreditation in Physical Therapy Education are designed to prepare students for work as physical therapists.
 These programs require a full-time 2-3 year commitment, involving classroom, clinical and laboratory education.
 The Accreditation Council for Occupational Therapy Education accredits occupational therapy degree programs, which combine coursework and field experiences.
 Programs, such as the Master of Science in Occupational Therapy and Doctor of Physical Therapy, can provide the necessary clinical, research and theoretical training needed to pursue licensure.

 Step 3: Get Licensed as an OT or PT

 A license is required to work as a physical or occupational therapist in the United States.
 To qualify for state licensure, aspiring hand therapists should have graduated from an accredited OT or PT program.
 To become a licensed OT, students must pass the National Board for Certification in Occupational Therapy certification exam.
-Passing the National Physical Therapy exam, administered by the Federation of State Boards of Physical Therapy, is required for PTs.
+Passing the National Physical Therapy Exam, administered by the Federation of State Boards of Physical Therapy, is required for PTs.
 Exact licensure requirements vary by state and may consist of continuing education coursework.

 Step 4: Gain the Necessary Work Experience

-Before considering certification in hand therapy, an OT or PT must have five years of work experience, with 4000 hours of hand therapy work, according to the Hand Therapy Certification Commission (HTCC.)
+Before considering certification in hand therapy, an OT or PT must have five years of work experience, with 4,000 hours of hand therapy work, according to the Hand Therapy Certification Commission (HTCC.)
 Individuals who work in occupational therapy may look for available positions at hospitals, health practitioners, schools or other healthcare environments.
-Physical therapists can seek out employment in similar settings, as well as home health care businesses or assisted living facilities.
+Physical therapists can seek out employment in similar settings as well as home health care businesses or assisted living facilities.

 Step 5: Get Certified as a Hand Therapist